 First sale is the landed fish that is sold or registered at an auction centre to registered buyers or to producer organisations (PO).
 Volumes, value and prices are reported.
-Volumes are expressed in net weight for EU countries and United Kingdom and in live weight equivalent (lwe) for Norway.
+Volumes are expressed in net weight for EU countries, the Faroe Islands, Iceland and the United Kingdom, and in live weight equivalent (lwe) for Norway.
 Prices are expressed in EUR/kg (without VAT).
 For Norway, they are expressed in EUR/kg of live weight.
 First sales may differ from landings since the former do not cover fish that is landed by vessels owned by processing companies or direct sales to processors.

 FIRST SALE / REAL-TIME DATA